SystemSpace/Compendium/compendium.rst

 Does that conform to the Conik standard?
   No. Absolutely not.

-How do you shatter yourself?
-Is there a way to guarantee shattering?
-  If you're in LFE, you can do it via the terminal.
-I think that goes for eNdymioN too.
-But it's heavily frowned upon, more than suicide is here.

 Does soul immortality exist?
   No. i mean technically there's immortality for the body but your soul will still shatter.
 You can pass on the body to someone else forever,but you'll shatter at some point.
 It might take insanely long but it'll happen.